cryptoeconomicslab/ovm-plasma-chamber-spec/pages/docs/protocol-and-framework-spec/protocol-and-framework-spec.md

 Welcome to the documentation for Gazelle, an open-source Dapps development framework.
 This documentation consists of two parts.

-1. **Blockchain with fraud-proof scaling solutions in big picture**: documentation[link of the page] that describes how public blockchains securely scale with fraud-proof technology in general.
+1. **High-level overview of the fraud-proof scaling solutions**: describes how public blockchains securely scale with fraud-proof technology in general.
 This page is for those that want to start with gaining a big picture of Gazelle's underlying scaling technology.
-2. **Gazelle documentation**: documentation[link of the page] that describes how Gazelle works and specifications for its main components.
+2. **Gazelle documentation**: describes how Gazelle works and specifications for its main components.
 This is mainly for the developers who are contributing to Gazelle's open-source development.

    Specific motivation is to provide inforamtion with